How To Quit Being Your Worst Critic: Stop Self-Gaslighting

 what is self-gaslighting

-1. Have Constant Self-Doubt: You frequently question your own thoughts, feelings, and perceptions, feeling less and less confident in making decisions.
+1. Constant Self-Doubt: You frequently question your own thoughts, feelings, and perceptions, feeling less and less confident in making decisions.

 2. Invalidate Your Emotions: You tell yourself your feelings are not valid or not worth acknowledging, and mark yourself as oversensitive or overreacting.